 I thought maybe I could create something that would work for Thanksgiving and then convert into early Christmas decor.

 I love how this came out!
-I know I’ve seen crosswords on Pinterest, but my inspiration actually came from seeing a crossword book at the Dollar Tree.
+I know I’ve seen word searches and crosswords on Pinterest, but my inspiration actually came from seeing a book at the Dollar Tree.
 I thought it’d be fun to make one for Thanksgiving, and also hide some Christmas words in there so it can carry me into December.

 I was concerned that it would look sloppy if I didn’t do it right.
 So, after I mocked up the words I wanted to include on notebook paper, I spent some time marking light chalk lines every two inches.
 I used this awesome Measure It! self-adhesive tape that I won in a giveaway at That’s My Letter.
 It’s awesome because it’s sticky AND repositional.
 So I was able to only use two lengths for this project.
 I have plenty leftover for the next project.
 (I was not asked to promote this, I just happened to win a pack and think it’s pretty slick.)

 It looks more tedious than it actually is.
 I just quickly marked the horizontal lines.

 Then I used CHALK MARKER to put on the letters (this is important if you want to remove the lines).
 I actually started with the actual words I wanted to make sure were included.
 Then I just filled in everything else.